bterbs/Emailee/README.md

 To run application:

-1. Npm install
+1. Install your dependencies: > npm install
-2. Npm run start
+2. Run the server: > npm run start